Candy Regentag: Release

 It was a story about a difficult kind of love between a man and a woman that happens to take place in the context of a brothel.
 But the same relationship could easily have taken place elsewhere.
 The man is incapable of making any kind of emotional commitment to the woman.
 The film was not hugely successful and I suppose I don't really think about it very much now.
 It's probably not a great film, but it's all right.

+The film screened at Rivertown International Film Festival in 1989.

+Reception

+David Stratton of At the Movies review for Variety read: "This rather bleak, but quite gripping, drama... makes for a modestly effective film which, if it gets upbeat reviews, could work in selected venues in most large cities." and "Patsy Stephen gives a powerful performance as Candy, her looks and style reminiscent at times of Judy Davis."

+Peter Crayford of the Australian Financial Review said: "Candy Regentag manages to avoid both the salacious and the sensational in dealing with life in a Kings Cross brothel.
+Its drama comes from the genuineness of its characterisations.
+It is a bold attempt at a contemporary suspense drama."